-Starting October 8th, 2017, Roku is offering the following 5 streaming devices.
-There are three set-top streaming boxes, the Roku Ultra, Roku Express and Express+.
+As of October 2018, Roku is offering the following 7 streaming devices.
+There are five set-top streaming boxes, the Roku Ultra, Roku Premiere, Roku Premire+, Roku Express and Express+.
 Then there are two sticks, the Roku Streaming Stick and Roku Streaming Stick Plus.

 Roku has not only unleashed a deluge of streaming devices, but also some new functionality available in the Roku operating System.
 Furthermore, two of the devices support High Dynamic Range (HDR) video on HDR compatible TVs.
 You can read about HDR video in this article.
 In a nutshell, it greatly improves picture quality through increased brightness and color ranges.

 Before I compare the differences of each Roku streaming device, let’s cover what they have in common.
 The most important of which is the Roku OS software on each Roku box is the same.
 This means you will have the same channel availability and user experience no matter which Roku device you choose.
 I’ll cover the Roku OS features later in the article.

 In addition to the Roku OS user interface, Roku boxes have the following features in common:

 - Each Roku version has access to over 3,000 channels

 - All Roku boxes can connect to the TV via an HDMI cable (not included)

 - All Roku devices fully support 1080p HD video.

 - All Roku devices can be controlled with the free Roku Mobile App

 - Each Roku also supports wireless internet connections in 802.11 (b/g/n)